michaelwknott/michaelwknott.github.io/content/esd-project-07.md

 ### Creating an In-memory Repository to Test the Service Layer

-To make it easier to test the service layer I created concrete repositories for FitnessProfile and Workout domain entities. `FakeFitnessProfileRepository` and `FakeFitnessProfileRepository` can be passed test data which avoids using data from the actual persistence layer and affecting the state of the application.
+To make it easier to test the service layer I created concrete repositories for `FitnessProfile` and `Workout` domain entities.
+Although I currently only require read access to the persistence layer, using `FakeFitnessProfileRepository` and `FakeFitnessProfileRepository` avoids using data from the actual persistence layer (currently csv files).
+This would be more important if I was writing back to the persistence layer as using the production persistence layer for tests has the potential to affect the state of the application.

     :::python
     from esd.adapters.repository import AbstractRepository